jasonxu90/jasonxu90.github.io/publications.md

 -------
  (__\*__ _denotes equal contribution_)

- * Morsomme, R. and __Xu,J.__.
-Uniformly Ergodic Data-Augmented MCMC for Fitting the General Stochastic Epidemic Model to Incidence Data. (**ASA Statistics in Epidemiology Young Investigator Paper Award**)
+ * Morsomme, R. and __Xu,J.__  Uniformly Ergodic Data-Augmented MCMC for Fitting the General Stochastic Epidemic Model to Incidence Data. (**ASA Statistics in Epidemiology Young Investigator Paper Award**)

+ * Awasthi, A., Huang, J., Minin, V., Chow, D., and and __Xu, J.__ (2022+).
+Fitting a Stochastic Model of Intensive Care Occupancy to Noisy Hospitalization Time Series

-* Bu, F., Aiello, A., Volfovsky, A.\* and __Xu,J.\*__.
-Likelihood-based Inference for partially observed stochastic epidemics with individual heterogeneity.
+* Bu, F., Aiello, A., Volfovsky, A.\* and __Xu,J.\*__ Likelihood-based Inference for partially observed stochastic epidemics with individual heterogeneity.

 * Agarwal, M. and __Xu, J.__ Quasi-Newton Acceleration of EM and MM Algorithms via Broyden's Method with Extrapolation.